shmeleva/Django-Game-Store/README.md

 ##### Own game
 **_100 points_**

-* A simple Breakout game using JavaScript;
+* A simple _Breakout_ game written in JavaScript;
-* Is able to communicate with the service using `postMessage`.
-The score is saved once the player loses, the current game progress can be saved and the latest saved game state can be loaded from the server.
+* The game is able to communicate with the service using `postMessage`.
+The score is saved once the player loses, the current game progress can be saved and the latest saved game state can be loaded from the backend.

 ##### Social Media Sharing
 **_50 points_**